 Answer yes or no to a long series of questions about whether you’ve ever been charged with a legal offence, been involved in illegal activity, etc. If you answer yes to any of the questions, you’ll need to provide further details.

 Answer yes or no to a series of questions about whether you understand the visa process, have provided true and correct information, etc.

 After reviewing all of your responses and clicking Submit on the application, you’ll be taken to an Attachments page, where it’s possible to upload relevant supporting evidence.
 There’s pretty minimal guidance on what documents you should include to demonstrate a “substantial reason for travel”, but the upload categories (in the photo below) give you some idea of what you might provide.

 If you’re going to visit a sick relative, for instance, you might upload medical records or a letter from a doctor explaining the condition.
 If you’re going on a business trip or attending an international conference, you might upload a letter from your employer or proof of conference registration.
-Personally, I uploaded a colour scan of my passport, a summary of my travel plans, and copies of mine, my parents’, and my partner’s flights to South America, plus a few assorted bookings with all of our names (e.g. internal flights, tour reservations).
+Personally, I uploaded a colour scan of my passport, a summary of my travel plans, copies of my flights, and a few assorted bookings (e.g. hotels, tour reservations).

 Submitting your BVB application